janverschelde/PHCpack/src/doc/source/welcome.rst

    **Biorthogonal Wavelet Construction Using Homotopy Method**.
    *Chinese Journal of Electronics* 24(4), pages 772-775, 2015.

 #.
+X. Zhang, J. Zhang, and B. Yu:
+   **Symmetric Homotopy Method for Discretized Elliptic Equations with Cubic and Quintic Nonlinearities.**
+   *Journal of Scientific Computing* 70(3): 1316-1335, 2017.

+#.
 Xun S. Zhou and Stergios I. Roumeliotis:
    **Determining 3-D Relative Transformations for Any Combination of Range and Bearing Measurements.**